Here’s a thought:

-Here’s a thought: Amazon has caused more problems for insurers than almost any other company!
+Amazon has caused more problems for insurers than almost any other company.

 I’m being provocative, but hear me out.

-Amazon has arguably done more than any other corporation to reshape our expectations of fulfillment, and that reshaping has been radical.
+Amazon has radically reshaped our expectations of e-commerce and fulfilment.
 What some think of as a giant retailer, others see as a gargantuan supply chain and logistics operation.
-Amazon’s great selling point is that it can get you stuff fast.
+Amazon gets what you want, fast.

 There was a time when two-day delivery was a novelty.
 Then it was one day.
 These days it’s same-day or even one or two hours for grocery shoppers using PrimeNow.